developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 This blog post will continue from where we left off and covers the advanced CRDs not included in the first post.

-Specifically, we will mainly cover the [Image Automation Controller] and the [Notification Controller] in this post.
+Specifically, we will mainly cover the Image Automation Controller[^1] and the Notification Controller[^2] in this post.

 Using the provided CRDs by these operators, we will be able to achieve the following inside our Kubernetes cluster:

 - [x] Fetch the latest tags of our specified Docker images
-- [x] Update the [Kustomization] to use the latest Docker image tag based on the desired tag pattern
+- [x] Update the Kustomization[^3] to use the latest Docker image tag based on the desired tag pattern
 - [x] Notify and/or alert external services (e.g. Slack, Discord, etc.) based on the severity of the events happening within the cluster